lewallenbrandon/lewallenbrandon.github.io/_pages/cv.md

   * Took it upon myself to leverage Computer Science studies to automate Reduction in Force file and notification creation for HR, Legal, and Data Management.
 Time savings of one FTE.
   * Transitioned C-Suite Terminations report to Power BI and automated/scripted communication of late terminations to leaders and supporting HR partners.
 Time savings of 20 hours per month.
   * Programmed creation of Success Sharing file for local sites with flexibility to accommodate various site wage type requirements.
 Time savings of 4 hours per request.
 Average of 40 requests per month.
   * Went above and beyond by leveraging programming skills where possible to automate and improve processes.
 This doubled as an exercise in practicing Software Engineering skills.
-The company benefited by being able to solve tasks previously deemed impossible or too time consuming.
+The company benefited by being able to solve tasks previously deemed impossible or too time-consuming.

 * Senior Operations Manager at Qualfon, January 2013 - July 2017
   * Lead a team of 6 supervisors spanning 150 employees for the largest client.
 Consistently exceeded performance goals and set forth numerous process improvements and initiatives.